godziller/pontoon/README.md

 ### OOP Principles

+- I used a Markdown plugin - Mermaid - to draw some simple pretty pictures of my design
 - Inheritance/is-a: Dealer is a Player.
 PontoonCard is a Card
 - Composition/Aggregation: Player has-a Hand.
 PontoonGame has-a Deck/Dealer
 - protected method _calc_value() in PontoonCard